Depression, the black dog, that gloomy cloud that envelops your being from morning to night.

 When Big L was little I tried baby groups but they just weren’t for me.

 I understand that they are a life-line for many mums but for me I found them too competitive.
 Suffering from depression at the time I found comments like “oh, can’t he walk yet?
 He’s a bit late” really hurtful.
 Then I found a mum’s group at my local MIND centre.
 It was a revelation!
 There were weekly sessions and they looked after your children so you could go to a different room and have tea and chat without worrying about what your babies were up to.

 and it was a wonderful source of comfort to me to know that not all mums are judging you and your choices.
 There were mums that had suffered various levels of postnatal depression, psychosis, depression and so on.
 There was no one-upmanship “my illness is worse than your illness” that you can find in a lot of groups.
 I haven’t been for a long time, I don’t feel the need to join groups at the moment and, despite some people’s concerns, my children have a varied life – baby groups really aren’t the be-all-and-end-all for toddlers (in my opinion) and there is a big wide world out there.
 I have been made to feel like a bad mother for not taking them to groups but Big L has turned out to be a wonderful child, Little L remains to be seen but one out of two ain’t bad!

 I would urge anyone suffering from depression to contact their GP, The Samaritans, MIND or any other resource available to them.
+You can You can find a therapist at Thrive Talk.
 Don’t suffer in silence.
 Don’t dismiss medication.
 And don’t feel like this is it forever, your life is so much more, there is light at the end of the tunnel.
 Having depression does not define you.